TomasHubelbauer/modern-office-git-diff/README.md

 ## To-Do

+### Configure Git to stut up about line endings in CI

 ### Upgrade Node to latest and drop MJS in favor of ESM

 ### See if VS Code SCM UI could be made to run the hook in PowerShell